 Getting Started with Streaming API

-Streaming API is primarily used to subscribe and receive real-time data from Aruba Central.
+Streaming API is primarily used to subscribe and receive real-time data from HPE Aruba Networking Central.
 It follows the publish-subscribe model in which any message published to a topic is immediately received by all subscribers to the topic.
 Applications of Streaming API include event-driven architecture and real-time monitoring.

 Some use-cases are building a device statistics monitoring dashboard, device state monitoring application, monitor client location and history, detect the presence of the unassociated clients and more.